Sarah Bianchi

-Sarah Bianchi is a political advisor and former investment analyst serving as deputy United States trade representative (USTR).
+Sarah Bianchi is an American political advisor and former investment analyst who served as deputy United States trade representative for Asia, Africa, Investment, Services, Textiles, and Industrial Competitiveness.
 Prior to her confirmation as deputy USTR, she was a senior managing director at Evercore ISI, a global investment banking advisory firm.

-Early life and education
+Early life, education, and family.

-Bianchi was born in Atlanta.
+Bianchi was born in Atlanta, where she attended The Paideia School.
 She attended Harvard University, where she was roommates with Karenna Gore, the daughter of Vice President Al Gore, at Leverett House.
+In 2006, Bianchi married to Grant Vinik, a lawyer whom she met in government.
+Vinik is currently the General Counsel and Chief Operating Officer at Dunn, Isaacson, and Rhee, a newly formed law firm created after four prominent partners departed Paul Weiss.
+The couple have two children: Josh and Eva Vinik.
+They live in DC.

 Career

 In a New York Times profile of Bianchi published on September 4, 2000, her career after her graduation is described to have included work as "an assistant to the associate director for health at the Office of Management and Budget, an assistant director for health policy of the Domestic Policy Council, the senior health care adviser to the vice president and...as deputy issues director" of the Al Gore's 2000 presidential campaign.

 Bianchi later served as national policy director on John Kerry's 2004 presidential campaign.
 She also worked on the United States Senate Committee on Health, Education, Labor and Pensions for Senator Ted Kennedy, specializing on health policy.
 After serving on the campaigns of Gore and John Kerry, Bianchi joined the private sector.

 While in government, Bianchi served as Deputy Assistant to the President for Economic Policy under President Barack Obama.
 Bianchi served as director of policy for Vice President Joe Biden from 2011 to 2014.
 USA Today wrote that Bianchi "helped Vice President Biden formulate the 23 executive actions in response to the Sandy Hook Elementary School massacre" and participated in the development of gun control legislation.

-Bianchi also served as chair of the policy advisory board at the Biden Institute at the University of Delaware and was identified as a potential addition to the Joe Biden 2020 presidential campaign team by The Hill and The New York Times.
+Bianchi also served as chair of the policy advisory board at the Biden Institute at the University of Delaware and was a member of the Institute of Politics board at Harvard for almost 20 years.
+Bianchi was identified as a potential addition to the Joe Biden 2020 presidential campaign team by The Hill and The New York Times.